VeeamHub/powershell/BR-FindVCCOrphanedBackups/README.md

 For example:

 * Multiple VBR servers using the same Cloud Repository
-* Backup agents not managed by the VBR server (VSPC-managed or standalone) using the same Cloud Repository
+* Backup agents (VAW/VAL/VAM) not managed by the VBR server using the same Cloud Repository

 WORKAROUND: Return *restore points* by specifying the `-AsRestorePoints` flag in the script as well as filter out current restore points by *age* using built-in script functionality.
 Sample code to only return restore points older than 30 days: